 New Jersey is one of 31 states that require a front license plate so you can indeed get a citation for having a vehicle registered in NJ and not having both plates visible.
 While the owners of high-performance vehicles are the most common offenders, every vehicle requires both front and back plates.
-In fact, in 2015 alone there were 85,687 summons written for license plate violations in New Jersey.
+In fact, between July 2016 and July 2021, 482,481 summons were issued obscuring license plates, according to the New Jersey Judiciary.

 Pennsylvania is one of a few neighboring states that does not require a front license plate, but as long as your car is registered in PA you should not face any issues driving your PA car in NJ without a front license plate.

 Can You Drive A Car Without Plates When You Just Bought It?

 In New Jersey, cars and trucks must be titled, registered, and insured before you drive it; although most dealers will issue temporary tags to new customers.
 If you happen to purchase the car from a private dealer, you can visit an MVC agency and request a temporary vehicle registration.

 Generally, the best way to avoid this situation is to complete the transaction for your used vehicle on your property, and once the transaction is complete get a ride in a registered vehicle to complete your new vehicle’s registration.

 How Long Can You Drive A Car Without Plate When You Just Bought It?